yujuem/12740project.github.io/README.md

 ### 1-2: Research on the Specifications of Sensors

 In order to successfully fulfill the objective of creating the hand-based control, Team AD thought of several sensors that can be potentially used.
 Team AD thought Photosensitive Light Sensor (LM393),  Infrared Motion Sensor (Hc Sr501), and Accelerometer  (MPU-6050) as the potential sensors for the project.
 Below shows the specification of each sensor.

 Photosensitive Light Sensor (LM393)

-Sensing the Light Intensity Binary Output (“HIGH” or “LOW”) Adjustable Sensitivity
+-Sensing the Light Intensity Binary Output (“HIGH” or “LOW”)

+-Adjustable Sensitivity

 Infrared Motion Sensor (Hc Sr501)

-Sensing the Temperature Binary Output (“Motion Detected” or “No Motion Detected”)
+-Sensing the Temperature Binary Output (“Motion Detected” or “No Motion Detected”)

-Range: 3m - 7m
+-Range: 3m - 7m

 Accelerometer (MPU-6050)

-Three-axis gyroscope
-Three-axis accelerometer
+-Three-axis gyroscope + hree-axis accelerometer

-Three Output (X- Y- Z-) for each output.
+-Three Output (X- Y- Z-) for each output

 ### 1-3: Programming Languages